-Linda Sarna, PhD, RN, FAANDean; Professor and Lulu Wolf-Hassenplug Endowed Chair in Nursing,
+Linda Sarna, PhD, RN, FAANDean; Distinguished Professor; Lulu Wolf-Hassenplug Chair in Nursing,

 Location: 2-256 Factor Building